offensive-packaging/documentation/cryptsetup/index.md

    -j, --journal-size=bytes                    Journal size
        --journal-watermark=percent             Journal watermark
+       --no-wipe                               Do not wipe device after format --wipe                                  Wipe the end of the device after resize
+       --progress-frequency=secs               Progress line update (in seconds)
+       --progress-json                         Print wipe progress data in json format (suitable for machine
+                                               processing)
-       --no-wipe                               Do not wipe device after format --progress-frequency=secs               Progress line update (in seconds) -B, --integrity-bitmap-mode                 Use bitmap to track changes and disable journal for integrity
+   -B, --integrity-bitmap-mode                 Use bitmap to track changes and
+                                               disable journal for integrity
                                                device